GaryM02/fyp_repo/TDD.md

 # An AI-Driven Trustworthiness Prediction System for Online, Text-Based Medical Content
 * **Author**: Gary Maguire
-* **Reference**: Null
 * **Implementation/POC**: Null

 ## Introduction

 In today’s digital age, individuals frequently turn to online sources for medical information, but the credibility of this content varies significantly across platforms.
 Users face challenges in determining the trustworthiness of information, especially when misinformation, biased reporting, and outdated research are common issues.

 This project aims to develop an AI-driven system that evaluates the credibility of online, text-based medical content.
-Using a fine-tuned Transformer model like SciBERT and explainable AI (XAI) techniques such as LIME, the system will provide users with trustworthiness scores and explanations for its predictions.
+Using a fine-tuned Transformer model and explainable AI (XAI) techniques such as LIME, the system will provide users with trustworthiness scores and explanations for its predictions.
 Delivered via a Chrome Extension with a React-based interface and FastAPI backend, this tool will help users make informed decisions about online medical information.

 ### Background

 Internet-based health inquiries began in the late 1990s, driven by search engines and websites like WebMD, which became popular for information on symptoms, treatments, and conditions.
 However, this open access also led to a rise in unverified medical content.
 Concerns over accuracy prompted initiatives in the early 2000s, such as the Health on the Net Foundation's certification for trustworthy sites.
 Yet, the rapid growth of social media in the mid-2000s, with platforms like Facebook and YouTube, further complicated the credibility of health information.

 The scientific community responded by developing automated tools for evaluating online content.
 Early rule-based systems lacked nuance, but advancements in machine learning in the late 2010s improved text analysis.
 Models like BERT and SciBERT helped assess medical information more accurately, while explainable AI techniques, such as LIME and SHAP, provided transparency in AI-driven decisions.

-Despite progress, no comprehensive tool exists to assess health information trustworthiness across platforms in real time.
-This project aims to fill that gap using advanced AI and explainable AI to create a reliable, real-time credibility assessment tool for online medical content.

 ### Out of Scope